coavins/mhrise-coavins-dps/README.md

 ## Install

-1. Extract the archive into the `reframework` directory under your game install folder.
+1. Extract the .zip file into the `reframework` directory under your game install folder.

 You should end up with the following folder structure:
 ```